klaertus/Secret_hat/README.md

 # Secret Hat
 A Raspberry Pi subsystem for the Sense Hat

-This project contains many applications for a potential intelligence agency, adapted to be used on the Sense Hat.
+This project is a subsystem that contains many applications for a potential intelligence agency, adapted to be used on the Sense Hat.

 ## Installation